byuccl/dac_sdc_2022/_labs/lab_llvm.md

 ### Checking Instruction Types

 When iterating through the `Instruction` objects in a BasicBlock, you may need to check the type of Instruction.
 This can be done a few different ways.
-For example, here are a few ways to check if an {\tt Instruction} is a {\tt BinaryOperator}.
+For example, here are a few ways to check if an `Instruction` is a `BinaryOperator`.

 ```
 Instruction * I;